ALucek/GenUI-Ecomm/README.md

 ## AI Shopping Assistant Persona

-The application includes a customizable shopping assistant persona that guides users through their shopping experience.
-The assistant:

-- Provides personalized product recommendations based on user needs
+The shopping experience is personalized based on user profiles defined in `/backend/user_profiles/default.txt`, which contains information such as:
-- Explains product features in terms of benefits rather than just listing specs
+- User name, age, and occupation
+- Previous purchases and browsing history
-- Asks clarifying questions to understand user preferences
+- Technical preferences and requirements
-- Uses conversational tone while maintaining product expertise
+- Budget considerations

-- References user profile information to personalize recommendations
+This profile information is referenced by the assistant during conversations to provide more relevant recommendations and contextualized explanations.

-The assistant's behavior is controlled through system prompts in the `config.py` file, allowing you to adjust its personality, knowledge level, and interaction style.

 ## Getting Started